erik78se/charm-microsample/README.md

 ```

 # Usage with an haproxy for availablity/loadbalancing
-A more advanced deployment makes use of [interface:http] of this charm.
+A more advanced deployment makes use of the [interface:http] of this charm.

-A real world scenario would be a [haproxy] placed in front of two or more units of the microsample service to make it high available.
+By relating the microsample charm with [haproxy] and adding a second unit of microsample, microsample becomes high available.

 ![HA Deployment](https://raw.githubusercontent.com/erik78se/charm-microsample/master/microsample-ha.png)